montaguegabe/boilersync-cli/README.md

 This file uses the same variable names that templates reference, making it easy to understand and potentially use in other tools.

-## Diff Command
+## Push Command

-The `diff` command helps you see how your project has diverged from its original template.
+The `push` command helps you see how your project has diverged from its original template.
 This is useful for:

 - Understanding what changes you've made
 - Deciding what to sync when templates are updated